 Pricing on local transport in Spain will vary depending on how much you plan on moving around and the route you are planning to take.
 If you plan on travelling a lot by train, consider getting the RENFE Spain Pass.
 There are options for 4-10 journeys and a 6 journey pass which is currently 275 euros.
 Once in the cities, you can use the city buses/metro or your feet to get around.

 Spain has so much to see and do that it’s easy to spend all your money on attractions.
 Unfortunately, for most of that, it’s not realistic so you will want to do a bit of advanced planning to make sure that you hit the highlights and the things you are most interested.
 Many of the attractions allow you to buy tickets online in advance at a discount and you get to skip the lines.

 If you are big into museums and attractions, I definitely recommend considering getting City Passes where applicable.
 The upfront cost seems pricey but when you break it down, you really are getting a great deal.

 Another great way to see cities on a budget is to consider taking a walking tour.
-Many cities offer ‘free’ tours where you leave a tip (around 10 euro) at the end which are a good way to get your bearings when you first arrive and learn a little about the history as well.
+Many cities offer ‘free’ tours where you leave a tip (around 10 euro) at the end which is a good way to get your bearings when you first arrive and learn a little about the history as well.

 You might also want to consider doing the hop-on-hop-off tours in the larger cities.
 It’s a great way to get around and see the sites.
 You can often get just a one-day pass or a pass that’s good for a few days so you can really make the most of it.